ids-cv/ids-website/content/ja/authors/seita-miyazawa/_index.md

 ---
 # Display name
-title: "Sudhakar Kumawat"
+title: "宮澤 晴太"

-weight: 55
+weight: "10"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "sudhakar-kumawat"
+- "seita-miyazawa"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: 特任研究員
+role: 特任准教授
-group: 知能情報基盤部門
+group: 企画室

 # Organizations/Affiliations
 organizations: